-So I am calling it – it is officially soup weather.
-And I am here to tell you this comforting, creamy wild mushroom soup is incredibly delicious.
+Soup weather is right around the corner (though honestly for me, I would eat soup all year round).
+And I am here to tell you this comforting, creamy wild mushroom soup recipe is incredibly delicious and so easy to make.
 Full of earthy flavors and nothing like the thick, shiny congealed and condensed grossness that comes out of a can.
-This homemade wild mushroon soup comes together with only a few ingredients, and served up with a big hunk of sourdough or French bread…I mean, it doesn’t get any better.
+This homemade wild mushroom soup comes together with only a few ingredients, and served up with a big hunk of sourdough or French bread...I mean, it doesn't get any better.

-What are the best kinds of mushrooms for wild mushroom soup?
+What are the best kinds of mushrooms for wild mushroom soup recipe?

-You can use any mix of mushrooms you like.
-I use shitake, oyster, cremini and regular old button mushrooms – all fresh and all purchased at my regular grocery store.
+You can use any mix of mushrooms you like for this creamy wild mushroom soup.
+I use shitake, oyster, cremini and regular old button mushrooms - all fresh and all purchased at my regular grocery store.
 For extra mushroom flavor and a really nice and deep earthy flavor I always add one variety of dried mushrooms also.
 Usually porcini mushrooms or if I am treating myself, morels (these are pricey though so I rarely buy them).
 Most grocery stores sell some varieties of dried mushrooms, so you can pick whatever you can find.
 Soak them in a bowl of boiling water for a few minutes to soften before adding.
-PRO TIP – the soaking liquid…yeah that is like mushroom gold.
+PRO TIP - the soaking liquid...yeah that is like mushroom gold.
 DO NOT throw it out!
-Throw that mushroom liquid riright into your soup!
+Throw that mushroom liquid right into your soup!

 Really any mix of mushroom will do, use what you like and what is reasonably priced.
 I do recommend making sure you use a variety is all.

 This creamy wild mushroom soup comes together with minimal ingredients, though you would never guess that with it's rich, earthy and intense flavor.
 Here's what you need: